sergiusens/snappy-docs/reference/plugins/catkin.md

     - source-space:
       (string)
       The source space containing Catkin packages.
 By default this is 'src'.
+    - rosdistro:
+      (string)
+      The ROS distro required by this system.
+Defaults to 'indigo'.
     - include-roscore:
       (boolean)
       Whether or not to include roscore with the part.
 Defaults to true.